etherion-1337/AWS_Cert_Prep/solutions_architect_assoc/notes.md

 **Benefits of AWS CloudFormation**:
 1. Infrastructure as code
 No resources are created manually, which is excellent for control (we will never ever create resources manually, like in this course so far)
+The code can be version controlled for example using git
 Changes to the infrastructure are reviewed through code (great way to operate in cloud)
 2. Cost
 Each resources within the stack is tagged with an identifier so you can easily see how much a stack costs you